sdg1981/spelio/spelio_trusted_welsh_voices_system_spec_v_1_0.md

 1. Generate ElevenLabs audio directly from Welsh text by default.
 2. Review or spot-check the generated audio.
-3. For problematic words, either regenerate directly, add future pronunciation hints, or regenerate using Azure pronunciation via Azure -> ElevenLabs speech-to-speech.
+3. For problematic words, either regenerate directly, add a per-word `elevenLabsPronunciationHint`, or regenerate using Azure pronunciation via Azure -> ElevenLabs speech-to-speech.
+4. Use pronunciation hints for specific problem words before falling back to Azure transform where appropriate.
+5. Flag or visually highlight WY words for careful audio review, without automatically forcing them to Azure transform.

 Direct ElevenLabs generation should currently use: